CX-0146 Supply Chain Disruption Notifications 2.0.1

 5.1 SUPPLY CHAIN DISRUPTION NOTIFICATION PROCESS

-Supply Chain Disruption Notifications (further called "notification(s)" in Chapter 5) are a collaboration functionality business partners MAY use to interact with each other.
+Supply Chain Disruption Notifications (further referred to as "notification(s)" in Chapter 5) are a collaboration functionality business partners may use to interact with each other.
 Focus is to quickly inform the relevant business partners in the supply chain about an upcoming disruption.
-Notifications functionality SHOULD be used by any value chain partner, if the expected impact goes beyond the regular one-to-one business relationship between one-up and one-down and might therefore be relevant for part or even the whole supply chain network.
-Typical cases in real business are force major events (e.g. natural disaster, production incidents, wars, pandemics etc.).
-Even though a notification MUST be always sent between one-up and one-down partner, the intention is, that the recipient will further forward the adjusted notification up or down the supply chain.
-If, after internal evaluation, the recipient decides to inform further business partners, the notification MUST be modified and cannot simply be identically forwarded.
+Notifications functionality should be used by any value chain partner, if the expected impact goes beyond the regular one-to-one business relationship between one-up and one-down and might therefore be relevant for part or even the whole supply chain network.
+Typical cases in real business are force major events (e.g. natural disaster, production incidents, wars, pandemics etc.) or production incident (e.g. equipment failures, power or IT issues, labor shortages, quality or safety incidents, etc.).
+Even though a notification must be always sent between one-up and one-down partner, the intention is, that the recipient will further forward the adjusted notification up or down the supply chain.
+If, after internal evaluation, the recipient decides to inform further business partners, the notification must be modified and cannot simply be identically forwarded.
 This results into a new notification ID.

-Therefore a partner MUST be able to receive and process notifications.
-Being able to send notifications is highly RECOMMENDED in order to participate in a collaborative environment and make full use of the notifications feature.
-Furthermore, notifications MUST work in both directions (up- and downstream).
-In case a business partner needs to send a notification up- and downstream the supply chain at the same time, two individual notifications MUST be sent resulting into individual notification IDs (see Figure 4).
+Therefore a partner must be able to receive and process notifications.
+Being able to send notifications is highly recommended in order to participate in a collaborative environment and make full use of the notifications feature.
+Furthermore, notifications must work in both directions (up- and downstream).
+In case a business partner needs to send a notification up- and downstream the supply chain at the same time, two individual notifications must be sent resulting into individual notification IDs (see Figure 3).

-The notification consists of a message header (see Table 5) and a notification payload (see Table 10) which MUST be filled by the sender of the notification and are explained in the mentioned tables.
-Mandatory (M) fields MUST be filled to correctly send a notification and optional (O) fields MAY be filled by the sender.
+The notification consists of a message header and a notification payload (see Table 9) which must be filled by the sender of the notification and are explained in the mentioned tables.
+Mandatory (M) fields must be filled to correctly send a notification and optional (O) fields must be filled by the sender.
 Once completely and correctly filled, the notification can be shared with one-up or one-down business partners.
-Each partner receiving a notification MAY decide, after having evaluated the impact, if they need to inform their potentially affected business partners up- or downstream the supply chain (depending on the notification direction) following the same process logic as written above.
-Each new notification MUST receive its individual notification ID and a sender of a notification MAY link a reference to a previously sent notification ID or source notification ID.
+Each partner receiving a notification must decide, after having evaluated the impact, if they need to inform their potentially affected business partners up- or downstream the supply chain (depending on the notification direction) following the same process logic as written above.
+Each new notification must receive its individual notification ID and a sender of a notification must link a reference to a previously sent notification ID or source disruption ID.
 Only the referred notification ID itself is added to the notification (neither content nor other information e.g. at which tier-level the incident started).
 If several value chain partners e.g. refer to the same initially shared notification ID within their notification, a recipient is able to understand the impact of the problem.
-The sender of the notification MUST respect data privacy laws and MUST follow antitrust rules.
+The sender of the notification must respect data privacy laws and must follow antitrust rules.
 Update of further objects (e.g. MaterialDemand) is not directly part of the notifications functionality as this happens in separate collaboration between one-up and one-down (e.g. comment function).
 Updating a notification content results into an update of the ContentChangedAt using the same notification ID.
 With that information the recipient is able to identify when the content of the original notification was updated.
-Resolving a notification MUST be done only by the sender and this update of the notification follows the same logic via new ContentChangedAt timestamp as described before.
+Resolving a notification must be done only by the sender and this update of the notification follows the same logic via new ContentChangedAt timestamp as described before.

 Demand and Capacity Notification Payload Description